villhei/elixirtut/elixir_web/app/chapters/processes.md

 "Yey!
 We got mail"
 ```

 There is no shame in talking to your self, everybody does it sometimes.
 By obtaining the process handle with `self/0` we can send a message consisting of the atom `:you_have_mail`.
 The expression `receive` works just like conditional structure `case`.
-Unlike `case` `receive` does not take an explicit parameter, but it reads the next message from the mailbox.
+Unlike `case`, the `receive` expression does not take an explicit parameter, but it blocks the process until it reads the next message from the process' mailbox.

 The message is then matched against the patterns provided for the `receive` expression and again our results are sort of predictable.